shota-kizawa/shota-kizawa/README.md

 ### Hi there 👋 I'm Shota Kizawa.

-- I’m interested in lottery ticket hypothesis, spectral graph theory, and graph neural networks.
+- I’m interested in phenomena in deep neural networks, such as lottery ticket hypothesis and grokking.
+I'm also interested in LLMs for code generation.
 - Detailed profile:
   - https://www.linkedin.com/in/shota-kizawa
   - https://www.wantedly.com/id/sk_shota_kizawa